 The aim of this analysis was to investigate the composition and the dynamics of the two principal symbiotic coral communities (i.e. bacterial and algal) in situ and during heat stress.
 Amplicon Sequencing

-A bacterial 16S rDNA amplicon library was generated for each of the 42 samples (one in situ condition, three control conditions and three stress conditions per colony, three colonies per locality, two localities), using the 341F (CCTACGGGNGGCWGCAG) and 805R (GACTACHVGGGTATCTAATCC) primers, which target the variable V3/V4 loops {Klindworth:2012kf}.
+A bacterial 16S rDNA amplicon library was generated for each of the 42 samples (one in situ condition, three control conditions and three stress conditions per colony, three colonies per locality, two localities), using the 341F (CCTACGGGNGGCWGCAG) and 805R (GACTACHVGGGTATCTAATCC) primers, which target the variable V3/V4 loops (Klindworth et al. 2012).
 The Symbiodiniaceae assemblages were analyzed using ITS2 (internal transcribed spacer of the ribosomal RNA gene) amplicon libraries and specific primers targeting a sequence of approximately 350 bp (ITS2-F GTGAATTGCAGAACTCCGTG; ITS2-R CCTCCGCTTACTTATATGCTT) (Lajeunesse & Trench 2000; Quigley et al. 2014).
 For both markers, paired-end sequencing using a 250 bp read length was performed on the MiSeq system (Illumina) using the v2 chemistry, according to the manufacturer’s protocol at the Centre d'Innovation Génome Québec and McGill University, Montreal, Canada.

 Bioinformatic analysis: